 If you want to check out some interesting NLP tools, try our new Framework where you can find: Lemmatization, POS Tagging, Entity Extraction, Phrase Extraction and Sentiment Analysis.

-Semantic search is great, but not enough anymore.
+Semantic search is great, but not it isn´t enough anymore.
 Users should be able to receive condensed information in a structure that is easy to understand, which inevitably requires aggregated facts and knowledge.
 There has been great progress towards creating greater and greater knowledge databases and interest keeps growing, otherwise Google wouldn't have created its own.

 However, there is still a number of open research questions: Knowledge Graphs are often incomplete (so relations and new entities need to be added to the graph, and the graph should be connected to more graphs, i. e., ontology matching), existing information may not be correct (errors may be due, for example, to non-perfect entity resolution, which causes the existence of duplicate entities), and users need to access data in an more accessible way (so it is urgent to work on semantic parsing to better interpret user queries, and on question answering systems built on top of Knowledge Graphs).